Sambar deer dashes across Mandai Road in rare sighting

-SINGAPORE - The rare sambar deer has resurfaced in Singapore, after a driver spotted the animal along Mandai Road on Monday (Jan 8).
+The rare sambar deer has resurfaced in Singapore, after a driver spotted the animal along Mandai Road.

-In a dashcam video sent to The Straits Times by reader Donn Soh, the animal makes a sudden dash across the road in a split-second appearance.
+In a dashcam video sent to The Straits Times by reader Donn Soh, the animal makes a sudden dash across the road.

-The reader's father, Mr Nelson Soh, was on his way to the Mandai Columbarium to attend a funeral when the sighting occurred at around 12.20pm.
+The reader's father, Mr Nelson Soh, was on his way to the Mandai Columbarium on Monday to attend a funeral when the sighting occurred at around 12.20pm.

 "It suddenly dashed over and I braked, but it was so fast," said Mr Soh, 58, who works as a driver for ride-hailing app Grab.

-Following queries from The Straits Times, the animal was identified by the Nature Society (Singapore)'s Vertebrate Study Group as a sambar deer, based on its size and fur colour.
+The animal was identified by the Nature Society (Singapore)'s Vertebrate Study Group as a sambar deer, based on its size and fur colour.

-While barking deer are also found in Singapore, outreach officer Kerry Pereira said the species do not reach the same size as the deer in the video and are more reddish in colour.
+While barking deer are found in Singapore, outreach officer Kerry Pereira said they do not reach the same size as the deer in the video and are more reddish in colour.

+The sambar deer - also known as sambaur deer - eats leaves, fruits and bugs.
+Males can grow up to 2m tall including antlers, and weigh up to 260kg, while females are two-thirds the size of males or smaller.

+In Singapore, they are typically found around MacRitchie nature reserve and Upper Seletar Reservoir.

 In 2010, the Vertebrate Study Group estimated that there were fewer than 20 sambar deer in Singapore.

-The deer, also known as sambaur deer, eats leaves, fruits and bugs.
-Males can grow up to 2m tall including antlers, and weigh up to 260kg, while females are two-thirds the size of males or smaller.

-In Singapore, they are typically found in areas around MacRitchie Nature Reserve and Upper Seletar Reservoir.
+That year, one was hit by a car on the Seletar Expressway.

-The last reported sighting of a sambar deer was in October, when a motorcyclist posted photos on Facebook of what appeared to be two to three sambar deer.
+The last reported sighting was in October last year, when a motorcyclist posted photos on Facebook of what appeared to be two to three sambar deer.
 The Facebook post is no longer available.

-In 2010, a sambar deer was hit by a car on the Seletar Expressway.

-While Mr Soh said he did not feel like he was in a dangerous situation when the incident occurred, he said he wanted to share the video so that people will be aware of animal crossings in the area.
+While Mr Soh said he did not feel like he was in a dangerous situation when the incident occurred, he said he wanted to share the video so that people will be aware of animals crossing in the area.

-"I wasn't travelling very fast along that stretch of road, but drivers should take care if they pass by the area, especially since there have been a lot of animals rushing across the road recently," he said.
+"I wasn't travelling very fast along that stretch of road, but drivers should take care if they pass by the area, especially since there have been a lot of animals rushing across the road recently," said Mr Soh.

-When driving along roads flanked by forested areas, the public should drive slowly and be alert for animals crossing, said Mr Pereira.
+Mr Pereira said that when driving along roads flanked by forested areas, the public should drive slowly and be alert to animals crossing.

 "This is to avoid any accidents that can not only injure the animal, but also the driver and passengers too," he added.